Health Information Privacy

 What kind of health information do BU healthcare providers have about me?

-- Faculty and Staff: BUOHC has health information related to employees’ work at BU.
+- Faculty and Staff: BUOHC has health information related to employees’ work at BU, including COVID-19 testing results.
 For example, immunization records for clinical staff, fitness for duty evaluations for certain job functions, and information related to the prevention, diagnosis, and treatment of occupational illnesses and injuries.
 BUOHC also has medical information related to your medical leaves of absence and return to work.
-Unlike SHS, BUOHC does not provide general primary care services to BU employees.
+BUOHC does not provide general primary care services to BU employees.

-- The Clinical Laboratory has specimens for testing, test results, the BU ID for anyone tested, and the bar code associated with each sample kit.
-The Clinical Laboratory does not have the names or other identifying information of persons tested because it is not necessary.
+- The Clinical Laboratory has specimens for testing, test results, the BU ID of anyone tested, and the bar code associated with each sample kit.
+The Clinical Laboratory does not have the names or other identifying information of persons tested, because it is not necessary.

 How do BU healthcare providers keep my information secure?